Biggles: Allegations of racism

 Since the Biggles books were first published, attitudes to race and ethnicity have changed.
 A perception of Biggles during the 1960s and 1970s as unacceptably racially prejudiced, especially considered as children's literature, led to the removal of the Biggles books from the shelves of many public and school libraries.
 Historian Marika Sherwood objected to Johns' use of "chinks" and "coolies" to describe people of Chinese origin in Biggles Hits the Trail (1935).
 Biggles' enemy is a group called the Chungs who "chatter monkey-like".
 Jeff Sparrow, writing in The Guardian in 2014, commented: "the later books, in particular, manifest all the racism you’d expect from an Empire loyalist writing in the sour era of British decline."
 Dennis Butts, in a 2000 essay, suggested Johns' Biggles stories had to be viewed historically and he was not a "deliberate racist".

 Biggles was raised in British India, speaks fluent Hindi and has Indian friends and colleagues.
 In Biggles Goes to School, on one occasion when told to write lines in Latin, he remarks that he would rather do so in Hindi.
 On another occasion the adult Biggles asserts to Air Commodore Raymond that "while men are decent to me I try to be decent to them, regardless of race, colour, politics, creed or anything else".
 While individually developed non-white characters are infrequent, according to David Milner in Children and Race (1975), when they are part of the story, they are usually "positive", from the Oxford-educated "Chinaman", Li Chi, in Biggles Flies Again and Biggles Delivers the Goods and the perky Polynesian girl, Full Moon, in Biggles in the South Seas, to Alexander MacKay, a part "Red Indian" nicknamed "Minnie" who joins "the chums" as a valued colleague and is even set to inherit Biggles' job in Biggles Does Some Homework.
 Milner observed that the positive characteristics of these characters include relatively light complexions, Western education and general usefulness to the white hero and his friends and allies.

 There are instances in which unpleasant "foreigners" are mixed race, and Johns has been accused of stereotyping non-whites.
 With the already mentioned "Chungs" of Biggles Hits the Trail, and the Aboriginals of Biggles in Australia, in particular, Johns applies stereotypes typical of his time to non-white opponents of his hero.
-No Rest for Biggles, set in Liberia, where he encounters descendants of Jean-Jacques Dessalines and Henri Cristophe plotting to set up a black empire, is another novel some might consider racist.
 In Biggles in Borneo, Dayak headhunters are stereotyped as barely human "savages", even though they are Biggles' allies against the Japanese.
 The portrayals of non-whites in these books (and others in the Biggles canon) is typical of a once common genre of fiction for young people.